mxc-commons/MxcQitoo/README.md

   `qi::operator %` discards the rhs operand's attribute.  `id % char_(';,')]` does the same as `id += qi::omit[char_(';,')]`

   Note: `qitoo::operator +=` needs to lookahead both operands to detect if the list continues and to make sure, that the returned attribute is not polluted with temporary results.
+Consider runtime effects and increased buffering requirements.
+For tasks like the following this is not relevant, but if you take a serious long string of thousands of chars it would be.

         id = (qi::alpha | qi::char_('_')) >> *(qi::alnum | qi::char_('_'));